 Presentation Skills: Students are encouraged to present their findings at seminars, and national and international meetings to develop their presentation skills.
 Courses and seminars may be available for guidance and are posted on the website.
-Travel funds are sometimes available through training grants or research mentors, or other sources.
+Travel funds are sometimes available through training grants or research mentors, or other sources such as the Brian and Heidi MacMahon Epidemiology Educational Fund.